rprichard/CxxCodeBrowser/README.md

-For projects that do not use CMake, the btrace tool included in this project can be used to create a `compile_commands.json` file.  btrace is a tool that captures a trace of `exec` calls using an `LD_PRELOAD` library, then processes the execution trace into a `compile_commands.json` file.
+For projects that do not use CMake, the btrace tool included in this project can be used to create a `compile_commands.json` file.  btrace is a tool that captures a trace of all executed commands using an `LD_PRELOAD` library, then converts the execution trace into a `compile_commands.json` file.

-To use the tool, first collect a trace by prepending `btrace.sh` to the command(s) that build the system (e.g. `make`).  `btrace.sh` will load `libbtrace.so` into each subprocess, and all `exec` calls will be logged to a `btrace.log` file in the working directory.
-Next run `processlog.py` to convert the `btrace.log` in the working directory file into a `compile_commands.json` file.
+To use the tool, first collect a trace by prepending `sw-btrace` to the command(s) that build the system (e.g. `make`).  `sw-btrace` will load `libsw-btrace.so` into each subprocess, and when this library is loaded, it will log that subprocess' command-line (and other details) to a `btrace.log` file in the working directory.
+Once all commands are logged, run `sw-btrace-to-compiledb` to create a `compile_commands.json` file from the `btrace.log` file.

 btrace is compatible with `ccache`, but it has not been tested with `distcc`.